 But what exactly is a GeoTIFF file?
 And why has it become the go-to standard for, among other things, aerial imagery used in GIS and surveying workflows?

-For anyone in need of a bit more context on the ubiquitous GeoTIFF, we offer this handy primer:
+For anyone in need of a bit more context on the GeoTIFF, check out this handy summary:

 Basically, rasters are grids (or “bitmaps”) of pixels that when combined depict an image.
 The more pixels used to recreate a single image, the more defined that image will appear.